Chiagne

-"Chiagne" is a 2022 song by Italian rapper Geolier, featuring Lazza and record producers Takagi & Ketra.
-It was released by Columbia Records on 28 October 2022 as the lead single of Geolier's second studio album Il coraggio dei bambini.
+"Chiagne" is a song by Italian rapper Geolier featuring guest vocals by fellow Italian rapper Lazza and Italian record producers Takagi & Ketra.
+It was released by Columbia Records on 28 October 2022 as the lead single from Geolier's second studio album Il coraggio dei bambini.

 The song peaked at number 2 on the Italian singles chart and was certified quadruple platinum in Italy.

 Music video

 A visual music video of "Chiagne", directed by Renato Lambo, was released on the same day via Geolier's YouTube channel.